Welcome!

 Trustees

-Our Board of Trustees are very much the guardians of our charity, responsible for making sure we’re meeting our charitable aims (creating awesome young people) and thinking forward to support the future of the Group.
+Our charity needs a few extra hands behind the scenes to keep it running.
+Our Board of Trustees check in to make sure we’re meeting our charitable aims (creating awesome young people) and think forward to support the future of the Group.

 +